piclas-framework/piclas/README.md

          mv * /opt/tecio-2013

-The Tools are known to work with the following software versions:
+The tools are known to work with the following software versions:

 * OpenMPI > 1.8
 * HDF5 > 1.8.13